bytex-solutions/snamp/README.md

 SNAMP project contains two category of tests:

 * Unit tests located in their bundles and running at `test` phase
-* Integration tests located in `osgi-tests` project
+* Integration tests located in module `osgi-tests`

 It is necessary to install all OSGi bundles into local Maven repository before running integration tests.
 Therefore, integration tests can be executed at `site` build phase of `osgi-tests` project